“I feel great. I’m getting plenty of rest and I’m taking care of myself. I’m going all the way uphill!” – Judy Garland, 1954

 “There’s a Breeze on Lake Louise” (The Mayor of 44th Street)

-Photo: Judy and husband David Rose at an Army camp.
+Photo: Judy and her husband David Rose at an Army camp.

 By JUDY GARLAND